robbievanleeuwen/minimal-mistakes/_posts/2018-06-13-multiphysics-epoxy-resins.md

 ## Multiphysics Fatigue Analysis

-Using a finite element implementation of the above multiphysics model, a fatigue test was numerically performed on an epoxy resin sample.
+Using a finite element implementation of the aforementioned multiphysics model, a fatigue test was numerically performed on an epoxy resin sample.
 A dogbone sample, initially at room temperature, was surrounded by air at room temperature.
 A cyclic load was applied to the end of the specimen at a high strain rate in order to significantly increase the temperature of the epoxy resin.
 The multiphysics model formulated in my thesis is able to capture the competing processes of internal heat generation from viscous mechanical deformation and dissipative cooling by the surrounding fluid.

 <figure>
 <div align="center">